SushantStuffbits/SBTLWebsite_Netlify/pages/team.md

 ---
 layout: page
 show_meta: false
-title: "StuffBits Technologies"
+#title: "Team Members"
-subheadline: "About Us"
+subheadline: "Team"
 #teaser: "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header:
-   title: "Who we are..."
+   title: "Meet our team"
    image_fullwidth: "header_homepage_13.jpg"
-permalink: "/about-us/"
+permalink: "/team/"
 ---
 We are a design firm.